JonathanHelianthicusDoe/trash_ideas/README.md

 #### nerfing toontasks (and company)

-It is possible to limit maximum laff in general (and thus take a step towards balancing the game more generally) by nerfing the max laff rewards given by toontasks and other relevant activites.
-The following list chronicles the progression of the mainline toontasks that award max laff, including the max laff that a toon has *after* completing each particular neighborhood/playground (assuming all max laff boosts are from toontasks, and not other sources like e.g. fishing):
+It is possible to limit maximum laff in general (and thus take a step towards balancing the game more generally) by nerfing the max-laff rewards given by toontasks and other relevant activites.
+The following list chronicles the progression of the mainline toontasks that award max-laff, including the max-laff that a toon has *after* completing each particular neighborhood/playground (assuming all max-laff boosts are from toontasks, and not other sources like e.g. fishing):

 <details>
 <summary>max-laff-awarding toontasks</summary>